 Now take one of your long rectangles (22 x 90 squares) and cut into smaller rectangles that are 17 x 22.
 You can get 5 of these rectangles from each strip for a total of 15.
 Trim off any “stems” or the connecting plastic bits.

-Finally take each of your smaller rectangles and cut out your cross shape.
+Finally, take each of your smaller rectangles and cut out your cross shape.
 Follow the template directions below.

 This process can get a little confusing.
-Once you have cut out your first cross, the rest are a little easier.
-Fortunately Kathleen and her friend Marie developed a Youtube Video just for US!
+Once you have cut out your first cross, the rest is a little easier.
+Fortunately, Kathleen and her friend Marie developed a Youtube Video just for US!
 I think it is so much easier to learn while watching someone – don’t you?
 The video is very small to see the exact measurements.
 Keep my post bookmarked because after seeing the video you will want to come back to these measurement templates.

 Stitching and Finishing:

-For the actual stitching I have seen many different techniques but for me the easiest is the one that Marie shared on the video.
+For the actual stitching I have seen many different techniques but for me, the easiest is the one that Marie shared on the video.